-• Research results to lead to new products and services
+• Research results to lead to new products and services (no sum available)

 Researcher-initiated research of high quality at universities and other higher education institutions will be strengthened to create better conditions for pioneering research that has the potential of leading to breakthroughs.
 The Government is thus focusing on areas with strong research, such as life sciences.